brownplt/pyret-lang/docs/introduction.markdown

 ### Control

-#### Exceptions

-Any value can be `raise`d, which causes control to immediately transfer to the `catch` block of the closest (in terms of nesting) `try/except` block.
-The value raised will be bound to the identifier inside the `except` clause.
-For example:

-    try:
-      10
-      raise "Help"
-      20 # control never reaches here
-    except(e):
-      e # is "Help"
-    end

-There can be any number of `try/except` blocks nested - the exception will hit the first one available.
-For example:

-    try:
-      try:
-        10
-        raise "Help"
-        20 # control never reaches here
-      except(e):
-        e # is "Help"
-      end
-    except(e):
-      # control never reaches here
-    end

 #### For loops

 We present the common pattern of iteration in a simplified syntax.
 To `map` over a list,